 OmniSci and Apache Arrow - getting better all the time

 On the other, ingest side of the workflow, Intel also helped us build a low-overhead, high-performance Arrow-based ingest path.
 This means it will soon be possible to build efficient, performant connectors from OmniSci to other solutions that leverage Arrow for data interchange.
 Stay tuned for more announcements here.

 We’re really excited about these Arrow-related foundational developments.
 We’re working on exposing these through as many of our upstream and downstream interfaces as possible, starting with OmniSci 5.5.
 In addition, we’re looking at further improvements around making the Arrow transport more efficient.

 On top of all this, we also continue to do some foundational work on truly high-performance User-Defined Functions and User-Defined Table Functions capable of leveraging C++, Python and Numba.
 This foundation will allow us to integrate external libraries for Machine Learning much more closely with the core OmniSci execution path and embed ML/AI natively into Immerse data visualization.

 Here’s a little teaser of what’s possible, leveraging a new remote compiler infrastructure that Quansight built for LLVM - you can write code in Python, and have it execute natively on both CPU and GPU as an OmniSci UDF, including the ability to use these UDFs in SQL, all in a single seamless workflow.
 The Remote Backend Compiler is included as part of the data science tools, and we will be publishing more extensive documentation soon.
 Here is an example of the complete workflow in action.

 We hope you have fun with data science on your Mac with OmniSci - we will dive deeper into all these new tools over the next few weeks with a series of blog posts illustrating what you can do with them!
-Meanwhile, download the installer today, and let us know what you think on our community forums.
+Meanwhile, download the installer today, check out our Data Science Platform, and let us know what you think on our community forums.